How To Remove Soda Stain From Your Rug

 Tip: Start by working from the outside toward the center.
 That way, you’ll avoid spreading the soda stain to the other areas.

 Pour 1/4 teaspoon of dishwashing liquid mixture and 1/2 cup water onto the soda stain.
 Then, blot up the stained area with a terry cloth or paper towel.
 Keep blotting to dry the stained area entirely.

 The enzymes in detergent are the chief element that gets the mess clean.
-They ley you to use lower water temperatures and less detergent to remove the soda stain.
+They let you use lower water temperatures and less detergent to remove the soda stain.

 Vacuum the Area

 Finally, vacuum the area you cleaned and make sure no particle is left between the fibers.
 Vacuuming also helps freshen the fibers and lift them up if they’re stuck to each other.

 It is important to act quickly to remove the stain, as the longer it is allowed to sit, the harder it will be to remove.
 Additionally, be sure to use a gentle cleaning solution and avoid scrubbing or rubbing the stain too hard, as this can cause damage to the fibers of the rug or carpet.
 Don’t forget that an old soda stain is harder to remove, and you should repeat the whole process to remove the stain entirely.